-Set in Thailand’s mountainous far north, the small town of Chiang Rai has a relaxed atmosphere, exciting nightlife, delicious local food and plenty of temples to admire.
+Set in the mountainous far north of Thailand, the small town of Chiang Rai has a relaxed atmosphere, exciting nightlife, delicious local food and plenty of temples to admire.
 Not far from its more well-known neighbour, Chiang Rai doesn’t see as many visitors, making it all the more appealing.

 You won’t be short on temples to visit during your stay.
 Some have significant historical importance to Thailand, such as Wat Phra Kaew and the beautiful Wat Rong Suea Ten (the Blue Temple).
 Chiang Rai is probably best known though, for its gleaming white temple, Wat Rong Khun, with an imposing facade and fascinating works of art.
 Completely covered in white and adorned with mirrored tiles, it glistens in the sunshine and stands out as a unique and quirky temple that is well worth a visit in person.
 It’s also a spectacular spot to watch the sun slink away into the horizon.